-James Paul S. Gomez, MD, DPBO, Edgar U. Leuenberger, MD DPBO.
+James Paul S. Gomez, MD, DPBO, and Edgar U. Leuenberger, MD, DPBO

 The presence of iridotrabecular contact (ITC) is a hallmark of eyes with angle closure glaucoma.1 During the early phase of the disease, the eye may be caught as a primary angle closure suspect (PACS) wherein only appositional closure is present in the absence of peripheral anterior synechiae, elevated intraocular pressure, or optic neuropathy.2 Screening for PACS is important to identify eyes at risk for angle closure attacks following physiologic or pharmacologic pupillary dilation.3 Furthermore, detection of ITC is vital in deciding when a laser iridotomy should be done to prevent blindness.
 Indentation darkroom gonioscopy is the gold standard to detect appositional closure.4 However, findings are subject to interobserver variability.
 Additionally, slit lamp illumination and ambient lighting during gonioscopy may induce pupillary constriction which would make a narrow angle appear open and consequently, ITC may be missed.1